stefanbirkner/something/README.md

 This will create an executable JAR `target/monitor-0.0.0-SNAPSHOT.jar`.
 Now you can run the daemon by

-    `java -jar target/monitor-0.0.0-SNAPSHOT.jar
+    java -jar target/monitor-0.0.0-SNAPSHOT.jar <path/to/log/file>

-The daemon writes its message to a file `daemon.log` at your current directory.
+The daemon writes its message to the specified log file.
+It writes the following events:

+- Monitor has started

 ## Development Guide